Nwqda/JabberJaw/README.md

 VoCore2 | 580 |16|128|No (But small battery can be soldered)|https://openwrt.org/toh/hwdata/vocore/vocore_vocore2

 That's all for now but I'll add more relevant routers later.
-A list of potential interesting micro router with battery build in and compatible OpenWrt: https://openwrt.org/toh/views/toh_battery-powered
+A list of potential interesting micro router with build in battery and compatible OpenWrt: https://openwrt.org/toh/views/toh_battery-powered

 ### Build your own JabberJaw firmware.

-In the following tutorial I will take as example the Buffalo WMR-300 which is a small travel router that I will transform into a Shark Jack.
-In your case adapt the tutorial to your device.
+In the following tutorial I will take as example the Buffalo WMR-300 which is a small travel router that I will transform into a Shark Jack device.
+In your case, adapt the tutorial to your device.

-The first thing to do is to clone the repository.
-Once cloned let’s download the OpenWrt image builder associated to the right architecture, in my case the architecture used by the WMR-300 is ramips/mt7620.
-And in order to save a maximum of space the version 18 of OpenWrt is recommended.
+The first thing to do is to clone this repository.
+Once cloned, let’s download the OpenWrt image builder associate to the right architecture, in my case the architecture used by the WMR-300 is ramips/mt7620.
+And in order to save a maximum of memory space the version 18 of OpenWrt is recommended.
 ```bash
 git clone https://github.com/Nwqda/JabberJaw.git
 cd JabberJaw